 While in Washington, the work is generally performed in an office environment.
-However, the position also requires overseas travel, which may which may involve additional special safety and/or security precautions, wearing of protective equipment, and exposure to severe weather conditions.
+However, the position also requires overseas travel, which may additionally involve special safety and/or security precautions, wearing of protective equipment, and exposure to severe weather conditions.

 12. START DATE: Immediately, once necessary clearances are obtained.